-On this date in history, June 12th of 1991, Michael Jordan and Scottie Pippen combined for 62 points, 17 rebounds, 17 assists and 10 steals to beat the Lakers 108-101 in Game 5 of the 91 Finals.
-The victory gave the two Chicago legends their first of six NBA championships and prevented Magic Johnson — 16 points, 20 assists and 11 rebounds in the loss — from winning his sixth NBA championship (in just 12 seasons).
-It was also the first championship for the 25-year-old Chicago franchise.
+On this date in history, June 12th of 1991, Michael Jordan and Scottie Pippen combined for 62 points, 17 rebounds, 17 assists and 10 steals to beat the Lakers 108-101 in Game 5 of the 91 NBA Finals.
+The victory gave the two Chicago legends their first of six NBA championships and prevented Magic Johnson -- 16 points, 20 assists and 11 rebounds in the loss -- from winning his sixth NBA championship (in just 12 seasons).
+It was also the first championship for the 25-year-old franchise.

-After the game, Jordan, who finished his dominant NBA Finals performance with 30 points, 10 assists and 5 steals, was in tears with his now deceased father and ex-wife by his side.
+After the game, Jordan, who finished his dominant NBA Finals performance with 30 points, 10 assists and 5 steals, was in tears with his father and wife by his side.

 "No one can ever take this away from me," said an emotional Jordan.
 "This has been a seven-year struggle for me.
 It should get rid of the stigma of being a one-man team.
 We have players surrounding myself that make us an effective basketball team.
 I don't know if I'll ever have this same feeling again."